 2. Shape your shrubs

 Pruning not only keeps plants healthy, but also keeps them looking neat and tidy.
 Wait until your shrub’s dormant season before you start making changes to its shape.
 Topiary – for example – is best to shape in late Spring and again later in the Summer.
 Use long-handled shears for larger shrubs so you can cut down thicker branches.
 Then take shears or hedge-trimmers to help perfect your shrub and get it looking even.

 Weeds tend to pop up just about everywhere.
 When left untreated, they can take over large areas of space, as they grow and multiply quickly.
 They like to compete with your other plants for nutrients, space, sunlight and water – so it’s best to remove them as part of garden care maintenance.

 Manually removing weeds

-- When getting rid of weeds in your garden bed, the temptation is to turn over a lot of the soil to clear the area.
-However, this can unearth dormant seeds, which could germinate when they reach the surface.
-Add a layer of compost to the surface of where you’ve been digging, to prevent the seeds from developing.
+Top tip: When getting rid of weeds in your garden bed, don’t turn over the surrounding soil.
+This can unearth dormant seeds, which could germinate when they reach the surface.
+Add a layer of compost to the surface of where you’ve been digging to prevent the seeds from developing.

-- Before you apply treatment to soil, check the earth is moist is and the weather is dry, as rain will wash away weedkiller.
+Top tip: Before you apply treatment to soil, check the earth is moist is and the weather is dry as rain will wash away weedkiller.

-- For some granular forms of food and fertiliser, you can sprinkle around plant roots and either water in, or rake to intermingle it with the soil.
+Granular forms of food and fertiliser can be sprinkled around plant roots and either watered or raked in to enrich the soil.

-It’s important to bear in mind that your plants will need more care if they’re in a pot.
+Top tip: Remember your plants will need more care if they’re potted.
 Use an appropriate compost and water them regularly to make sure they’re getting all the nutrients they need.
 However, avoid over watering as waterlogged pots with no drainage can kill a plant.